Story

 Succession: Oldest son

-Name of castle: Torment
+Name of stronghold: Torment

 House Mantis